carpentries/instructor-training/_episodes/21-carpentries.md

 It is only when you want to run a branded Carpentries workshop using the materials that the workshop [requirements][workshopsreq-page] are in effect.
 Other workshops may be described as being "Carpentries-based", using Carpentries materials, etc.

-### Reporting a Non-Branded Workshop
+### Reporting a 'Mix and Match' Workshop
-If you do decide to run a workshop that does not fit the requirements of a lesson program, we would still like to know about it!
+If you do decide to self-organise a workshop of any length that does not fit the requirements of a lesson program but does draw from our officially recognized Data Carpentry, Library Carpentry, or Software Carpentry lessons, we would still like to know about it!
 This helps us to better evaluate our impact, and also to understand what the community wants and needs from our materials.
-You can report your workshop to us
+You can report your "mix-and-match" workshop to us
 (and take advantage of our pre- and post- assessment surveys!) by selecting "Register a self-organised workshop" on our [workshop request page][workshops-form].

+At this time we are not seeking registration for lessons taught from The Carpentries Incubator or Carpentries Labs.

 ### Instructor Certification is Comprehensive